sfc-gh-jasvestis/aws-fraud-detection-fintech/demo/demo_video_script.md

 | Question | Answer |
 |---|---|
 | "Why can't you do this with just AWS or just Snowflake?" | AWS gives MSK for streaming, S3 for scale, Bedrock for AI, QuickSight for the exec.
 Snowflake gives Dynamic Tables for zero-orchestration, Snowpark ML for in-platform scoring, Streamlit for the investigator, Horizon for governance.
 Neither alone covers both personas end-to-end. |

 ---

-## Recording Tips

-1. **Pre-run all queries** so results are cached — eliminates warehouse spin-up delay
-2. **Pre-warm Bedrock** using the sidebar button — the SAR narrative is cached for 10 minutes
-3. **QuickSight**: have the dashboard open on Tab 1 ("KRI Headlines") — click through tabs during recording
-4. **Pause 1 second** between tab transitions for viewer orientation
-5. **Keep mouse movements slow** and deliberate — the viewer is reading
-6. **Snowsight**: use dark mode for better contrast on recording
-7. **Screen zoom**: 110-125% in browser for readability at 1080p
-8. **Persona transitions**: pause briefly and say "now let's switch to the [persona]'s view" for clarity

----